Spay Neuter Clinics

 Feral cats must come in a humane traps and traps must be completely covered with a towel.
-If you are a first-time user of our services, you must read our Humane Trapping Instructions.
+If you are a first-time user of our services, you must read our Humane Trapping Instructions ( click here).
 Feral kittens should weigh 4 lbs.
 Traps can be rented at the veterinary office for a cash deposit of $60.

 Once you have an appointment and a trap, follow the Humane Trapping Guidelines, available by clicking here.
 You should do your trapping attempt between 12 and 24 hours before your appointment time.
 You should have caught your cats by 9 pm the evening before your appointment.
 The cats need time to have their stomachs empty by surgery time.

 Feral cats must come in a cat trap and must be completely covered wit a towel.
 There will be no exceptions.
 This rule is for the safety of clinic staff as well as the cat.
 Some stray cats are somewhat friendly with the person who feeds them and that person may be able to put them in a carrier, HOWEVER we may not be able to handle that cat and the sedation process gets risky and time consuming.
 If you are a first time use of our program, you must read the Humane Trapping Instructions (see link in right top corner).

 DO NOT ATTEMPT TO CAPTURE THE CAT THE MORNING OF SURGERY AS IT MAY HAVE EATEN DURING THE NIGHT.
 ALSO DO NOT TRAP THE CAT UNLESS YOU HAVE AN APPOINTMENT.
 CLINICS DO NOT ACCEPT DROP-INS.